camconrad/compensator/README.md

   - If delegate didn't vote or voted wrong:
     - All delegators get their stakes back
 - The system verifies delegate voting through the Compound Governor contract:
-  - Checks if the delegate has voted on the proposal and verifies direction
+  - Checks if the delegate has voted on the proposal
+  - Verifies vote direction through on-chain transaction records
   - Only distributes winning stakes if delegate voted in the winning direction
   - Automatically resolves proposals after 30 days if not resolved